crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

 ```
 Try the command on your own system and see what you get.
 Also, look through the other data available through `inspect`.

 Notice that our containers have been assigned addresses from the `172.18.0.0/16` subnet.
-This is a private IP subnet.
+This is a [private IP](https://ipcisco.com/lesson/private-ip-address-ranges/) subnet.
 These addresses are thus accessible from your host, but they are not routable on the internet and generally would not be accessible from other computers on your LAN.

 ## Accessing your web server

 Open your browser.
 Try to access your web server through `http://localhost`.
 You should get an error message, like "Unable to connect".
-* Reason: the web server is not connected to the host's "main" network.
+* Reason: while the web server is running, it is not connected to the host's "main" network.
 It's thus not accessible through `localhost`, nor would it be accessible through its public IP address

 Test your SSH server.
 Connect to it as we did before.
 If you have properly customized the docker compose your previous SSH config entry should still work: